ineffab1e-vista/zotero-url-import/README.md

 A Zotero 7 plugin that extends the `zotero://` scheme to import items directly from BibTeX strings or identifiers (ISBN, DOI, arXiv, etc.).

-**Disclaimer: This plugin is still in alpha stage and may have unprecedented issues!
-I'm very new to Zotero plugin development and unsure whether my code may cause issues.
-All kinds of feedbacks/issue reports are very much appreciated!**

 ## URL Formats

 ### BibTeX